 2. Fix Wet Water Damage

 This is huge.
 This is one of the main causes of the squeaking shoe bottom.
 I bet the water damage was the issue for my squeaky shoe.
-This is common, you get expect to keep the shoe dry all the time because shoes are mostly outdoors.
+This is common, you get expected to keep the shoe dry all the time because shoes are mostly outdoors.

 Read This: Best Quiet Shop Vac